SEVEN STEPS TO THE REST OF GOD

 The time of redemption by judgment has come.
 The spiritual fulfillment of the Day of Atonement is here.

-Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: (I Peter 4:12)
+Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you; (I Peter 4:12)

 The sufferings that come upon us are Divine judgment.
 They are for the purpose of cleansing us from sin.
 They are part of the spiritual fulfillment of the Day of Atonement.